affinidi/reference-app-affinidi-vault/generator/dotnet/template/Readme.md

 Make sure to add `http://localhost:5068/signin-oidc` into authorized redirect URIs.

-Please read the [setup login config guide](./docs/setup-login-config.md) to understand more about setting up login configuration.
+Please read the [setup login-config guide](./docs/setup-login-config.md) to understand more about setting up login configuration.

-Fill the client ID, secret and issuer URL in `.env` file
+Fill in the client ID, secret and issuer URL in the `.env` file

 ### Update .env file:

-if .env file is not present
-create an .env file
+if the `.env` file is not present create a .env file

 ```sh
 cp .env.example .env
 ```

-Update the following fields in .env from data generated from previous step for `OpenIDConnect`.
+Update the following fields in .env from data generated from the previous step for `OpenIDConnect`.

 `PROVIDER_CLIENT_ID:` Client ID generated during create login configuration